-One of the fun things about the ever-expanding world of cocktails is that bartenders are always finding new ingredients, alcoholic or otherwise, to use in their drinks.
+One of the fun aspects of the ever-expanding world of cocktails is that bartenders are always finding new ingredients, alcoholic or otherwise, to use in their drinks.
 Often, it means fruits, spices and syrups, but other times it means more vegetal ingredients.
 Sugar snap peas, for instance, can be pureed into a syrup that pairs well with spirits like tequila, as in the the Green Margarita.
 This playful take on a Margarita comes from Naren Young—an accomplished bartender and drinks writer—and its color lives up to the name.

 The most notable feature of this Margarita variation, however, is the sugar snap pea puree.
 Alongside the fresh peas that are blended into it, the puree also gets verjus.
-Verjus is unsweetened, unfermented juice that was pressed off from unripe grapes, often those used in winemaking.
+Verjus is unsweetened, unfermented juice that is pressed off from unripe grapes, often those used in winemaking.
 It comes in many varieties and generally has a bright, tart flavor like a mellower vinegar.
 It, along with a pinch each of salt and sugar, complements the flavors of the sugar snap peas.
-When making the puree, it’s crucial to use fresh peas—frozen peas will lead to a muddy, chalky flavor without the necessary sweetness.
+When making the puree, it’s crucial to use fresh peas.
+Frozen peas will lead to a muddy, chalky flavor without the necessary sweetness.

 The end result is a vivid green Margarita with bright vegetal notes and subtle sweetness, perfect for enjoying in a garden or on a patio on a spring evening.